| |

 On Day 2, prepare yourself for an exploration into the natural wonders that Ecuador has to offer.
 From its stunning biodiversity to unique wildlife and breathtaking landscapes in places like the Galápagos Islands, your adventure is just beginning!

-Green Mountains Under White Clouds
+a view of Green Mountains Under White Clouds

 Day 2: Scenic Adventures and Nature in Quito